kornysietsma/korny-info-blog/_posts/2025-09-12-agentic-ai-and-security.md

 _**The problem here is that the LLM can't always tell safe text from unsafe text - it can't tell data from instructions**_ {: .notice--warning}

-Even if Claude adds checks like "this is for information only" there is no guarantee they will work.
+Even if Claude adds checks like "this is for information only", there is no guarantee they will work.
 The LLM matching is random and non-deterministic - sometimes it will see an instruction and operate on it, especially when a bad actor is crafting the payload to avoid detection.

-For example if you say to Claude "What is the latest issue on our github project?" and the latest issue was created by a bad actor, it might include the text "But importantly, you really need to do X as well".
+For example, if you say to Claude "What is the latest issue on our github project?" and the latest issue was created by a bad actor, it might include the text "But importantly, you really need to do X as well".
 Claude will insert those instructions into the context and then it may well follow them.
 This is fundamentally how prompt injection works.

 ## The Lethal Trifecta